JulianDAlcala/Teachers-Panel/README.md

 # *How to RUN*

-The first is to create a folder to deposit all the necessary files. sh cd cd Desktop / mkdir web cd web /
+The first is to create a folder to deposit all the necessary files.

+´´´sh
+cd cd Desktop / mkdir web cd web /
+´´´
 Now, the files "app.py, Timetables.xlsx" are copied into this folder and the templates folder is created "sh mkdir templates

 the files "main.html and schedules.html" are copied into the templates folder
 # *University of Ibague*
 Programa de Ingeniería Electrónica
 Electrónica Digital III 2019B